 The rest is made up of the state park that is open to visitors.
 This area has some of North Carolina’s best hikes, including the popular Profile Trail and the Daniel Boone Scout Trail on the eastern and western sides of the mountain.

-But the site is more than just saggy rocks.
+But the site is more than just rocks.
 It’s a wildlife refuge for native black bears, cougars, deer, river otters, and other animals.
-Mildred the Bear was the mountain’s most famous resident for many years, brought here from Zoo Atlanta in 1970.
+Mildred the Bear was the mountain’s most famous resident for many years.
+Hugh MacRae Morton purchased Mildred in 1968 with the intention of releasing her, but she liked Grandfather too much to leave.
 She died in 2004, but many of the other bears are her relatives.

 It has the famous Mile High Swinging Bridge, as well as miles of hiking trails.
 And if that’s not enough, you can drive the famous Forrest Gump curve, a part of the film’s scene in which Gump runs across America.